Landlord-Tenant Laws Florida

 The penalty: actual damages or 3 mos rent, whichever is greater.

 Tenant Withholding Rent for Repairs

-If the Tenant is planning to withhold rent based on lack of repairs, they need to give the Landlord a written 7 day notice with opportunity to cure the non-compliance.
+If the Tenant is planning to withhold rent based on lack of repairs, they need to give the Landlord a written 7-day notice with an opportunity to cure the non-compliance.
 The repairs have to be part of the Landlord’s obligations to maintain the property.